Skip to main content

 2. Add the optional onError callback

-It is recommended to implement the new onError callback to handle any potential issues that may arise within the widget (e.g., license errors).
+It is recommended to implement the new onError callback to handle errors that may occur within the widget (e.g., license errors).

 Before (v7.x)